 Inspired Child’s mission is to improve the quality of and access to high-quality early childhood education for children living in under-resourced neighborhoods in D.C.
 At the core of our beliefs is that early childhood is the most important time in our lives—it’s the foundation on which our lives are built.
-Our experiences during those first five years in the classroom really affect the trajectory of the rest of our educational career.

 The other foundational belief I hold is in the transformative power of the arts.
 Arts are essential to our lives—not only as humans, but particularly in early childhood.
 It’s so essential to have the arts infused into early childhood education, so children’s first experiences in school are joyful and nurturing.

 I also believe in the science behind the importance of music and movement and rhythm; it’s essential for brain development for our bodies and minds to move and make music and be in rhythm.
 Early childhood and arts: that’s how we create successful humans going forward.

 We seem to be entering a new age of philanthropy and activism, based on the intersectionality and interconnectedness of previously separate interest categories.
 How can artists—and arts educators—be leaders in this new environment of confluence?

 The answer is in the question itself: to not stay siloed and to get out—to collaborate and advocate.
 I’ve gotten much better at not staying down in the weeds and doing direct services, but getting out and amplifying the message to different populations.
 We need to get out of our small networks and expand—visiting others’ programs, thinking of ways to collaborate: how can we support each other, as opposed to competing with each other?
 That’s a strong part of leadership: going into partnerships and collaborations, instead of trying to be competitive and sectioning off areas just for yourself.